Electricity Laws and Incentives in North Dakota

 A parking space designated for EVs must be indicated by signage approved by the North Dakota Department of Transportation that indicates that it is only for EV charging.
 The signage must be consistent with the U.S. Department of Transportation Federal Highway Administration’s Manual on Uniform Traffic Control Devices.

-An individual is not allowed to stop, stand, or park a motor vehicle within any parking space specifically designated for parking and charging EVs unless the motor vehicle is connected to the charger.
+An individual is not allowed to stop, stand, or park a motor vehicle within any parking space specifically designated for parking and charging EVs unless the motor vehicle is connected for charging.
 A fee of $50 applies for non-EVs that park in spaces designated for EVs.

 (Reference North Dakota Century Code 39-13-06 and 39-10-50.1)